jacob-bd/LinkedIn-posts-comments-formatter/README.md

 ### Your Rights
 You can:
-- View stored data: `chrome://extensions/` → LinkedIn Post Formatter → Details → "Inspect views: background page" → Application → Storage → Local Storage
+- View stored data: `chrome://extensions/` → LinkedIn Posts & Comments Formatter → Details → "Inspect views: background page" → Application → Storage → Local Storage
 - Clear all data: Uninstall and reinstall the extension
 - Disable the extension at any time